 6. Regular Granulated Sugar

-No blender at your disposal?
+Don’t have any type of blender at your disposal?
 Leave cornstarch out and use granulated sugar in place of powdered sugar as per the following ratio (1:1¾).
 Of course, its texture won’t meet your expectations, particularly when you sprinkle it on donuts or cakes.

 When incorporated into baked goods like cookies or brownies, the difference is no longer visually noticeable.
 Granulated sugar also imparts a perfect crunch and tenderness to your final results, guaranteeing satisfaction in every single bite.